Getting familiar with personal tax instalments

 - current-year option, this option is best for you if your current calendar year income, deductions, and credits will be significantly different from those in prior years.

 If you choose the best instalment payment option for your situation, you will not overpay your tax during the year or have a large amount of tax to pay when you file your return.
-You do not have to tell the CRA which option you choose.
+You do not have to tell the CRA which option you choose for your payment plan.

 I received an instalment letter and/or reminder from the CRA.
 Do I have to pay the instalments that they suggest?